 Navajo Nation reports 12 new COVID-19 cases and 1 more death

 WINDOW ROCK, Ariz.
-(AP) — The Navajo Nation on Tuesday reported 12 new confirmed COVID-19 cases and one additional death.
-Tribal health officials say the total number of cases since the pandemic began more than a year ago now is 30,543 on the vast reservation that covers parts of Arizona, New Mexico and Utah with 1,282 known deaths.
-Navajo Nation President Jonathan Nez said more than half of the reservation’s adult population has been vaccinated, but people still need to stay home as much as possible, wear masks and avoid large gatherings.
+(AP) — The Navajo Nation has reported 12 new COVID-19 cases and one additional death.
+Tribal health officials say the latest numbers released Saturday night push the total number of cases since the pandemic began more than a year ago to 30,590 on the vast reservation that covers parts of Arizona, New Mexico and Utah.
+The known death toll now is at 1,284.
+Navajo Nation President Jonathan Nez says more than half of the reservation’s adult population has been vaccinated, but people still need to stay home as much as possible, wear masks and avoid large gatherings.